TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 traced to a session/machine-level effect rather than to the new code, and reported as an open finding rather than smoothed over.

+**[Addendum 27] found and fixed a real bug in the exact-fidelity checker built alongside these speed comparisons**, then used the corrected checker to confirm both engines' correctness and map the cliff's exact shape.
+The
+bug: an `n_new == n_orig` special case skipped qubit remapping entirely, wrongly assuming equal qubit counts meant no permutation had occurred -- caught by a suspiciously clean failure pattern (only layout-search-capable arms failed) rather than by inspection.
+Fixed, both Qiskit L3 and PSF-Zero (layout_search on or off) pass exact unitary verification at machine precision, at the cliff and away from it.
+A wider sweep (6x7 grid, spare 0 through 24, 5 rounds) then mapped the cliff precisely: it is sharp and confined entirely to spare=0 (Qiskit ~250-280x slower there, dropping to 1.0-1.7x by spare=2, staying flat out to spare=24).
+PSF-Zero is far more stable than Qiskit overall, but not perfectly so exactly at the cliff's peak: 3 of 30 spare=0 runs across the 5 rounds showed large, unexplained slowdowns (up to 8x the median) -- and an early suspicion that one specific seed's circuit was the cause did not hold up once more rounds were run, since the outliers landed on different seeds in different rounds.

 ## 7. Where this stands

 **Solid:**